Remote Selling: How to Transition From In-Person to Online Selling

 Hardware is pretty important too.
 It’ll make a big difference in how you look and sound, which can either send the message “I’m set up for remote work,” or “I don’t know what I’m doing.”
 What impression do you want to leave?
 Plus, taking a call using your laptop’s mic and speakers is just rude (though strides are being made there!).

-Here are my basic hardware recommendations for remote selling:
+Here are my basic hardware recommendations for online selling:

 - Low-cost set up: Apple headphones.
 If you’re on Mac, a pair of wired Apple earbuds with the built-in microphone will be a huge step up from nothing.
 If you’re on PC, check out the $35 headset I recommend next.
 Instead of worrying about buying lighting, sit in front of a window with natural light.
 That’s really all you need!
 Now on to fancier set ups…